DREDGE TONE

 The DredgeMore Pedal is an ultra versatile overdrive/distortion pedal that has a few more features that the original one knob Dredge OD.
 Way more knobs == Way more tonal variations!

 This pedal uses an old Mil-Std 883B, hermetically sealed op-amp for the heart of the OD circuit.
 I have about 100 of these parts left, and there is no easy way to find them these days from reliable sources.
 I'll probably only build 80 of the 2025 units in total before diving into an update with non-obsolete parts.
 Well, unless I find a cache of them somewhere, somehow.
 The NOS 1995 version is hand wired and built using boards that were sourced in 1995 and a Variable High Pass Filter I designed and built a few years ago.
-Because of the scarcity of the original Dredge PC boards, this version is limited to 9 units of which 4 are already gone.
+Because of the scarcity of the original Dredge PC boards, this version is limited to 5 remaining units.

 I assemble these units in my garage still, although now that garage is in Olympia WA and not Berkeley CA. Some things that change really don't, do they.

-Follow the link below to a DredgeMore Review:
+Follow the links below to DredgeMore Reviews and Demo Videos:

 • Lightning Gusto